 When engineers are faced with the same challenges over and over again, effective solutions will be created.
 Those solutions will then be named and given guidelines on how to use them properly.
 This solidifies it as a pattern that is proven to work well.

-Let’s consider two more examples in the software engineering world - memoization and caching.
-They solve problems with repetitive computing operations and frequently accessed data.
-If we have an answer ready, we needn’t to the work to get to it again.
+Think about caching for a bit.
+It solves the problem of repetitive computing operations and frequently accessed data.
+If we have an answer ready, we needn’t do the work to calculate it again.

-A design pattern is like accessing a complete solution for your problem.
+A design pattern is like accessing a cached architectural solution for your problem.
 When an established pattern can solve the problem we’re facing it makes sense to apply it instead of developing something on our own.

 But this doesn’t mean that every web application should be built on top of an MVC architecture.
-A small application could be deployed as a set of simple lambda functions - no need of serious structure.
-A REST API could be structured around the domain entities that it works on.
-An application built on top of DynamoDB would probably use a repository instead of models due to the way the database works.
+A small project could be deployed as a set of simple lambda functions - no need of serious structure.
+A REST API could be organised around the ideas of domain driven design.

 - Design patterns are like principles, general rules that have proven to work well